raj-wankhede-github/PDF-Chatbot-on-AWS-Lambda/README.md

 ### 4. Create Lambda Layer

+- Upload a file from `00-Lambda-Layers` to Amazon S3 Bucket - `Layer-01-Lambda-layer-All-in-one-dependencies.zip`.
+Copy the URL for the object in S3 bucket.
 - Go to Lambda Layers (in the same region as the created Lambda function) and click on "Create Layer".
-- Upload a file to  Amazon S3 - `Layer-01-Lambda-layer-All-in-one-dependencies.zip`.
-Copy the URL for the object in S3 bucket.
 - Provide Name, Description (optional), and select "Upload a file from Amazon S3" and use the URL copied in previous step.
 - Tick x86_64.
 - Under Compatible Runtime, select Python3.11.
-Do not select any other Python version as the dependencies was created using pip3.11 that uses python3.11 version.
+Do not select any other Python version as the dependencies in the zip file was created using pip3.11 that uses python3.11 version.
 - Click Create.

 ### 5. Create Lambda Function